elastic/cloudbeat/README.md

 just logs-cloudbeat
 ```

 Now go and check out the data on your Kibana!
-Make sure to add a kibana dataview `logs-cloud_security_posture.findings-*`

 ### Clean up